noamtcohen/Narma/README.md

 # Narma
-Narma allows you to unit test NodeJS and all it's node_modules with Karma and Jasime (or what have you)
+Narma allows you to unit test NodeJS and all it's node_modules with Karma and Jasmine (or what have you)

-Node runs natively in [NW.JS](http://nwjs.io/) and I kinda like Karma (and Jasime).
+Node runs natively in [NW.JS](http://nwjs.io/) and I kinda like Karma (and Jasmine).
 So I thought to write a script launcher and unit test my node code in a nodewebkit browser.

 To install: